jaspreet1388/cst8916/finalProject/Readme.md

 - .env file stores device connection strings

 ## Azure IoT Hub Configuration:
-### For the purpose readability, the screenshots of IOT hub configuration are included separately under screenshots/IOt_HUB-Configuration.pdf
+### For the purpose readability, the screenshots of the configuration are included separately under screenshots/ folder

 Here are the steps of the configuration followed :
 ### Azure IoT Hub Configuration